MA History and Scottish History

 You will take a course on historiography and a course that provides a wide-ranging overview of the history of Scotland from the early modern period to the twentieth century.

-Other Year 2 history courses will cover a wider geographical range and time period.
-Courses currently cover various periods and themes in American, European, British, Scottish and global history.
+Year 2 history courses will cover a wider geographical range and time period.
+Courses currently cover various periods and themes in history:

 As in Year 1, Year 2 history courses offer broad surveys that are designed to prepare you for more specialised study in Years 3 and 4.

 - choose from a wide range of option courses outside your primary subjects

 Depending on the courses you choose to study in Years 1 and 2, you may have the option to choose one from another subject outside history.

 Find out more about the compulsory and optional courses in this degree programme.